 Some cannabis crops cultivated by international sources have gained media attention.
 They include the previously mentioned China that can grow in a variety of environments across the country.
 Those that source their hemp from China and other countries believe that it is a cost-efficient move.
 Doing so does not endanger any consumers as its quality is of the same standard, they say.

 Keep in mind that this article does not intend to offer anyone medical advice.
-Instead, it is a primer on full spectrum CBD and how it has helped some in need.
-While CBD has been reported to do the trick for some, it is not a guarantee to do the same for others.
+Instead, it is a primer on full spectrum HEMP and how it has helped some in need.
+While HEMP has been reported to do the trick for some, it is not a guarantee to do the same for others.
 Each person and condition is different.

 As always, consult with a medical professional before making any decisions involving medication.
 However, as in Rick Simpson’s case with RSO, some may not be allowed to discuss or use cannabis through their physician.
 We do not recommend any medical action be taken from here, but there are plenty of stories of people who chose to use full spectrum oil in these instances.

-Be sure to full consider all the facts before making any decisions of your own and only use CBD that is properly sourced and lab tested!
+Be sure to full consider all the facts before making any decisions of your own and only use HEMP that is properly sourced and lab tested!